mwndl/lyricsformatter/README.md

 ## Welcome to LyricsFormatter
 Your assistant for transcribing song lyrics quickly and accurately!

-LyricsFormatter is a free website designed to help you transcribe song lyrics for Musixmatch.
+LyricsFormatter is a free service created with the help of talented users designed to help you transcribe song lyrics for Musixmatch, following their main writing guidelines.
 It combines its own back-end checks with the spelling expertise of LanguageTool and useful tools such as line character counters and shortcuts for quick transcription.

 ## Features